bintersc/MI349FS15/final_files/README.txt

 I do not have that implemented.
 That being said, the session (and your login) only lasts as long as your browser is open.
 I would have liked to add a logout to the system, but was running out of time towards the end.

+My breakpoints quickly showed me that this site will never be truly appropriate for mobile.
+To that end the breakpoints now revolve around a user who might like to use the site on a split screen, so it should scale down appropriately to a certain width, then remain constant.

 The spell search page is likely the most simplistic part of the project, by which I mean that it is NOT remotely complete.
 I could not get the search algorithm I was looking into developing working for my SQL backend.
 Thus, it only responds to SPECIFIC (and correct) queries.
 For testing purposes, I included a spell 'Magic Missile' that you can use to understand